• Art magazine

 Her graffiti art inspired other artists who began to spray their names and drawings on buildings in the late 1970s and early 1980s in the Bronx.
 These artists formed the first urban art style, which became known as graffiti art.

-In the mid-1970s, various striking styles developed, since many groundbreaking street artists wrote their nicknames and pseudonyms in a unique way with an original design and fought it.
-Few artists have captured the creative process and the early dynamics of the street artist communities, with photographer Martha Cooper being one of the most respected names for this.
+In the mid-1970s, various distinctive styles emerged, as many pioneering street artists of the time wrote their nicknames and pseudonyms in unique ways with original designs, struggling to stand out.
+Few artists have captured the creative process and early dynamics of street art communities, with photographer Martha Cooper being one of the most respected names in this field.

 1970s, she began the New York Street Art scene and street artist, and also contributed significantly to the development of the entire movement by spreading her book entitled Subway Art , which was published in the early 1980s.
 Coopers narrow paperback edition quickly became a nursing thread for train writers and graffiti artists, not only in the United States, but also in Europe.